itsChinVib/portfolio-frontend/README.md

 Hello there!
 Thanks for visiting😊

-I am Chinmay Vibhute, a Final Year Student of Indian Institute of Technology, Kharagpur, pursuing my Dual Degree(B.Tech + M.Tech) in Mechanical Engineering.
+I am Chinmay Vibhute.
+I am **Software Developer II** at **Honeywell Technology Solutions Lab Pvt.
+Ltd**.
+I graduated from Indian Institute of Technology, Kharagpur, with Dual Degree (B.Tech + M.Tech) in Mechanical Engineering.
 A Developer in the works, and a DL begineer & enthusiast.

 I participated in **Google Summer of Code 2021** as Student Software Developer for Department of BioInformatics, Emory University School of Medicine and was a Software Developer Intern @ GE Healthcare in Summer 2020.